Occasional headaches are something most people deal with. But if you have chronic headaches or migraines, you know how debilitating they can be.

 Is ice an effective remedy for headaches or migraines?

 Using ice as a remedy for headaches and migraines isn’t new.
-In fact, cold therapy for headaches goes back as many as 150 years.
+In fact, cold therapy for headaches.
 “Ice is often the ‘go-to’ to treat pain and inflammation, so it makes logical sense to be applied when your head hurts,” explains Dr. Tania Elliott, chief medical officer at EHE.
 But how does ice work on headaches or migraines?

 Elliott says the cold can constrict blood vessels and help reduce the neurotransmission of pain to the brain.
 Instead of registering pain, it registers “oh, that’s cold.”